SoodShaurya/TrAIde/README.md

 ### TODO

+- Write an algorithm to make a decision to sell/buy and how many to sell/buy.
+  - Use stock trend for day, week, and month.
+  - Use average sentiment for day and week.
+  - Tweak weight values.

 - Implement a weightage system for more influential people and higher comment scores.
 - Implement scraping from facebook groups.
-- Implement scraping of stocks by name in addition to symbol.;
+- Implement scraping of stocks by name in addition to symbol.

 #### Low Priority